Eckley Miners' Village: European Immigrants

 The first residents of Eckley were mostly English and Welsh immigrants who came from the mines in Great Britain.
 There also were Germans living in the village who were brought to the colliery as engineers.

 By the late 1850s and early 1860s, these colliers were joined by groups of Irish farmers who had immigrated to America after the devastating Great Famine in their homeland.
 The Irish were generally unskilled in the field of mining and so received the lowest-skilled, lowest-paying jobs.
 Over time, the Irish learned the skills of mining and moved into better-paying, higher-skilled jobs.
 By the time of the 1880s and 1890s, the low-skill jobs were being taken by the new wave of immigrants from Eastern and Southern Europe.
 These groups included peoples from Slovakia, Poland, Ukraine, Lithuania, and Italy.
-Once again, the new immigrants took many years to develop the knowledge and skills to move into the higher-skilled positions in the colliery.
+The new immigrants took many years to develop the knowledge and skills to move into the higher-skilled positions in the colliery.

 Many of these immigrants came to America expecting to work in the mines just long enough to save money, buy land, and return to the farming lifestyle they had known in Europe.
 Once they became part of the company-owned system, however, very few were able to escape the years of poverty and hardship that faced them.